vadimv/server-components/README.md

 This type of header injects a script, which establishes a WebSocket connection between the browser's page and the server and enables reacting to the browser events.

-To respond to browser events register a page DOM event handler by adding an ``on(eventType, handler)`` to an HTML tag:
+To respond to browser events, register a page DOM event handler by adding an ``on(eventType, handler)`` to an HTML tag in the DSL:

 ```java
     s -> a("#", "Click me", on("click", ctx -> {